Conversational Threading: The Art Of Effortlessly Fueling A Captivating Conversation

 You can ask anything regarding the topic of fishing.
 This person would not have mentioned it if they weren’t willing to talk about it.
 If you also know a lot about the hobby, you can use this as a pivot point to engage in a more interesting conversation on mutual interests.

-Exercise: Generating discussion
+Generating discussion via conversational threading

 From the above exercise where you identified some threads from the dialog, pick out 5 of those threads and think of 3 questions you could ask about each of those threads.
 Below is my example.